-Press the JETS button on the control panel to activate the pump's high speed and initiate maximum water flow to certain jets.
+Press the JETS or JETS 1 button on the control panel once to activate pump 1 in low speed.
+Press the button a second time to activate pump 1 in high speed and initiate maximum water flow to certain jets.